Pepeople/Transformer_based-SCAMs-detector/README.md

 [Random forest model od SCAM detective](https://github.com/alvesvm/scam_detective/tree/master)

+The following were re-implemented in python based on their respective paper:

+Re-implementation of the deep neural model of SCAM detective:

+Alves, V. M., Capuzzi, S. J., Braga, R. C., Korn, D., Hochuli, J. E., Bowler, K. H., ... & Tropsha, A. (2020).
+SCAM detective: accurate predictor of small, colloidally aggregating molecules.
+Journal of Chemical Information and Modeling, 60(8), 4056-4063.

+Re-implementation of the ISE model:

-[Re-implementation of the deep neural model of SCAM detective]Molina, C., Ait-Ouarab, L., & Minoux, H. (2022).
+Molina, C., Ait-Ouarab, L., & Minoux, H. (2022).
 Isometric stratified ensembles: a partial and incremental adaptive applicability domain and consensus-based classification strategy for highly imbalanced data sets with application to colloidal aggregation.
 Journal of Chemical Information and Modeling, 62(8), 1849-1862.

-[Re-implementation of the ISE model]